007hillman/ImageTool/README.md

 test with this code

--In order to post to social media sites, when running, add the variable -c "the caption of the post" then -sm facebook -sm instagram -sm twitter you can enter on social media or many as above
+-In order to post to social media sites, when running, add the variable -c "the caption of the post" then -sm facebook -sm instagram -sm twitter you can enter one social media or many as above
+- Open the file user_info.json and enter your info. save it and launch the app